OHDSI/OHDSI-Apps-Style-Guide/README.md

 You should now be able to see the new patterns at `yoursite.com/style-guide/`

 ## Licensing
 **Style Guide Boilerplate Bootstrap Edition** is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License)

-##Questions?
-Comments?
-The guide was forked and is maintained by [Kemie Guaida] (http://www.monolinea.com/about).
-It is a work in progress.
-There's lots of things that need to be fixed and cleaned up, but it is  good enough in it's present state and can hopefully be useful.

-If you have questions or suggestions, you can open an issue here at github, or ping me via twitter[@kemie](http://twitter.com/kemie)

 ## Additional Resources